-On the route you will pass the 18th century Grade II listed Mottram Hall and National Trust owned Dunham Massey Hall.
+On the route you will pass the 18th century Grade II listed Mottram Hall and National Trust owned Dunham Massey.
 This Georgian House is set in a magnificent 121-hectare (300-acre) deer park and boasts Britain's largest winter garden.
 View Full Details>>

 |Bolton Rotary Way Footpath||50 miles (80 km)||Enjoy industrial heritage, reservoirs, historic estates, memorials and country parks on this circular walk around Bolton.
 The walk visits Adlington, West Houghton, Blackrod and Farnworth.
-Walk highlights include Jumbles and Rivington Reservoirs, Blackleath Country Park and a waterside stretch along the Leeds & Liverpool canal.
+Walk highlights include Jumbles Country Park and Rivington Reservoirs, Blackleach Country Park and a waterside stretch along the Leeds & Liverpool canal.
 View Full Details>>|

 |Bridgewater Way||38 miles (61 km)||A walk along the Bridgewater canal, through Cheshire, Greater Manchester and on into Lancashire.
-The route passes Salford, Trafford, Manchester, Warrington and Halton.|
+The route passes Salford, Trafford, Altrincham, Manchester, Warrington and Halton.|

 |Burrs Country Park||2 miles (3 km)||This walk takes you around the pretty Burrs Country Park, situated on the River Irwell just north of Bury.
-Habitats include woodland, open space, wetland, ponds and waterways.
+Habitats in the park include woodland, open space, wetland, ponds and waterways.
 You can follow a circular walking trail along the river before heading through Walmersley on the other side of the park.
 It's about a 2 mile walk so should take under an hour.|

 |Chadkirk Country Estate||2 miles (3 km)||This pretty country park is located on the River Goyt near Marple.
-The estate includes a 60 acre farm, an old orchard, woodland and a 16th century chapel with an audio visual presentation on the history of the site.
+The estate includes a 60 acre farm, an old orchard, a walled garden, peaceful woodland and a 16th century chapel with an audio visual presentation on the history of the site.
 The Etherow Goyt Valley Way runs through the park so you can continue your walk through the beautiful Goyt Valley on this trail.
 View Full Details>>|

 |Cheshire Ring Canal Walk||98 miles (158 km)||This nice easy walk follows six historic canals through Cheshire, Greater Manchester and Staffordshire. |